 The muscles in the mouth

 Neuralgia is a condition in which pain signals of unknown origin are sent to the brain.
 This can happen to any part of the body, including the teeth.
-In these cases the cause of the neurological disorder is the first thing that must be uncovered, as treatment and a lasting solution to pain can only then begin afterwards.
+In these cases, the cause of the neurological disorder is the first thing that must be uncovered, as treatment and a lasting solution to pain can only then begin afterward.